Should I Buy Amgen Or Pfizer?

 The Dividend House SWAN rating system is mostly backward looking.
 This is good and bad.
 It's good because it provides a weighted quantification of the actual historical performance of each stock under consideration.
 With only one exception, this means the Dividend House SWAN score is based on actual facts.

-The only criteria that is subjective in the Dividend House SWAN scoring system is each stock's 3-year forecast dividend growth rate.
+The only criterion that is subjective in the Dividend House SWAN scoring system is each stock's 3-year forecast dividend growth rate.
 I obtain this metric by averaging the 3-year dividend CAGR forecasts provided by three sources: F.A.S.T.
 Graphs, David Fish's CCC List and Valuentum's Dividend Reports.

 Let's look more closely at Amgen's and Pfizer's possible future annual dividend streams.
 Of the two stocks, Amgen has the lower dividend yield, but the higher future dividend growth rate.
 If this pattern persists, Amgen's annual dividend income stream could eventually overtake Pfizer's - given enough time.
 So, how many years would it likely take for Amgen to deliver a higher annual dividend income stream than Pfizer?

-In my article, "Are Growthier DGI Stocks Worth It?", I discuss a methodology that forecasts annual dividend cash flows for future years.
+In my article, "Are Growthier DGI Stocks Worth It?"
+I discuss a methodology that forecasts annual dividend cash flows for future years.
 I applied this methodology to Amgen and Pfizer, resulting in the table and chart shown below.
 Note: This analysis assumes a $10,000 initial investment in each stock with dividends reinvested but no additional outside investments.

 Key finding: Even though Amgen's forecast dividend growth rate is higher than Pfizer's, if current patterns persist, it would take 32 years for Amgen's annual dividend income stream to overtake Pfizer's.